 Increased Tooth Sensitivity

 The enamel, which is the protective outer coating of the teeth, can begin to erode over time, exposing the inner tissue of the tooth to anything that enters the mouth.
-When something hot or cold reaches this erosion in the tissue, such as a hot or cold beverage, it can cause intense discomfort to the area.
+When something hot or cold reaches this erosion the tissue, such as a hot or cold beverage, can cause intense discomfort to the area.